How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Step 3: Select keywords to find topics not already present on your site

-Remember, that there should only be one main version of an article for a particular topic on a domain.
+Remember, there should only be one main version of an article for a particular topic on a domain.

 I generally create a spreadsheet like this to plan further: